App Stack Teardowns · Issue 1 · Android

 Home and category feeds run no top sticky and the in-feed banners do not refresh during the session.
 The Shopping article surfaces also expose Amazon affiliate buy-buttons inline with display creative.
 That is the commerce revenue path running in parallel with the ad path.

 Not observedNo interstitials, no rewarded video, no app-open.
 Each is a format declared in the SDK (rewarded) or available to add (interstitial, app-open) but left unused in the build.
+See Section 8 Finding #1 for the yield implication.

 Home feedIn-feed adIn-feed ad slot